cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-7.md

 ### Changes Through Pull Requests

 Any new configuration requests for a CloudBees CI ***managed controller*** must be done by opening a new pull request (PR).
-That PR will trigger automated tests and since ***managed controllers*** can be treated as ephemeral resources you can easily and quickly spin up a ***managed controller*** to test those configuration changes before they are allowed to be merged to the `main` branch.
-Once the PR is merged the targeted ***managed controller*** will be updated to reflect the configuration in source control.
+That PR will trigger automated tests and since managed controllers can be treated as ephemeral resources you can easily and quickly spin up a managed controller on your Kubernetes cluster to test those configuration changes before they are allowed to be merged to the `main` branch.
+Once the PR is merged the targeted managed controller will be updated to reflect the configuration in source control.

 ---
 name: casc-for-devs-lab-link